bensim7/bensim7.github.io/README.md

 Rules of the Game:

 1. A Deck of 16 cards including 1 Comet card (Total 17 cards) is created at the start of the game.
+Each player receives a starting hand of 3 cards from the deck and 1 Dino Angel card from outside the deck.

 2. If the Comet is drawn by any Player, they lose the game unless they have A Dino Angel Card.